nigelhorne/Devel-FIXME/README.md

 ## Rationale

-There are some problems with simply grepping for occurances of _FIXME_:
+There are some problems with simply grepping for occurrences of _FIXME_:

 - It's messy - you get a bajillion lines, if your source tree is big enough.
 - You need context.
 While grep can provide for it, that isn't necessarily simple